 After everything is in place, when do you expect to break ground?

 Hopefully by, or near, the end of the first quarter of 2019.
 We’re ready to hit the ground running.
 We’re talking to a few investors right now who could provide the balance of required funding, but it takes time for them to run their analyses, and there are investors coming on line almost weekly.
-We have some opportunities available right now, and the minimum investment is $50,000.

 With all the new distilleries cropping up there is a shortage of barrel warehouse space.
 The first thing we will do when we begin production is build a large single story barrel warehouse for contract barrel storage.
 I prefer single story warehouses for more consistency in the barrel maturation process.